ObjectStackObjectStack

 Passkeys (WebAuthn)

 Not yet implemented.
 Passkey/WebAuthn support is not currently wired into AuthPlugin.
 The plugins: { passkeys: true } flag is accepted but no passkey plugin is registered, so /passkey/* endpoints are not available.
+Since nothing is behind it, GET /api/v1/auth/config stopped reporting a features.passkeys flag in protocol 17 (#7481) — there is no capability for a client to detect.
 This section will be updated once passkey support ships.

 Enable passwordless magic link authentication: